andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 ### Task 1 - Check hardware requirement

 * I'm using a large Hyper-V host VM with 48 vCPU and 384 GB of RAM.
-Just to make sure I can run all services like AKS and SQL-MI with ease
+Just to make sure I can run all services like AKS and Azure Arc Enabled Data/App Services with ease
 * I'm also using Windows Server 2022 Datacenter Edition.
 This Hyper-V hosts will run a nested VM for azure stack HCI cluster nodes
 * This Hyper-V host VM also has two VHDX one is for OS (127GB) and another one is for MSLAB (5TB)